GLOBAL VISUAL POLITICS

 THE IMAGE AS POLITICAL THEORY

-Dr Tommaso Durante is Lecturer in Global Studies at the School of Global, Urban and Social Studies of Royal Melbourne Institute of Technology (RMIT University), Australia.
-He is also Instructor at the Centre for Global Politics of Freie Universität Berlin, Germany where he teaches Changing Global Landscapes: Globalization Challenges.
-He also taught Methods for the Study of Globalization at the Global and European Studies Institute (GESI) of Leipzig University in Germany, where he was awarded the 2017 Erasmus Mundus - Global Studies scholarship.
-He received his PhD from RMIT University in 2013 and is the author of The Visual Archive Project of the Global Imaginary (2007-present), a visual archive that collects still images to investigate how symbols found in the urban spaces of global and fast globalizing cities across the planet construct a new social imaginary that is simultaneously local, national and global.
+Dr Tommaso Durante Associated Teacher and Researcher in the School of Culture and Communication, Faculty of Arts of the University of Melbourne, Australia.
+He also taught Global Studies at the School of Global, Urban and Social Studies of Royal Melbourne Institute of Technology (RMIT University), Australia, Changing Global Landscapes: Globalization Challenges at the Centre for Global Politics of Freie Universität Berlin, Germany, Methods for the Study of Globalization at the Global and European Studies Institute (GESI) of Leipzig University in Germany.
+He was awarded the 2017 Erasmus Mundus - Global Studies scholarship by Leipzig University.
+He received his PhD degree in Media and Communication from RMIT University in 2013.
+He is the author of The Visual Archive Project of the Global Imaginary (2007-present), a visual archive that collects still images to investigate how symbols found in the urban spaces of global and fast globalizing cities across the planet construct a new social imaginary that is simultaneously local, national and global.
 The outcomes of the project contribute to better understand the phenomenon of globalization and how the global imaginary is symbolically and socially produced.